-With the rising inflation in the country, nigerians have resorted to making sure that they work hard inorder to be able to feed.
+With the rising inflation in the country, Nigerians have resorted to making sure that they work hard in order to feed properly.
 However, due to low employment rate, people have decided to own their own business.

 Supermarket business is not just one of the most booming businesses but also one of the most rampant and popular in the country.

 Is it your dream to own a supermarket?

 Have you ever wanted to start one, but having doubts about what it would cost you?

 A Supermarket is a place where both essentials and non- essential goods are sold.
 These goods are displayed on shelves, a particular characteristic that differentiates a supermarket from other grocery shops.

 A supermarket can either be a Mini or Big supermarket.
 Whatever one you choose to own depends on your budget.

 In this article, we will be discussing separately what it cost to own both a mini and a big supermarket.